mirzakopic/api-syncagent/docs/consuming-services.md

 ## Consuming a Service

-To consume a service (or to make use of an `APIExport`) you have to create an `APIBinding` object in the kcp workspace where the servie should be used.
+To consume a service (or to make use of an `APIExport`) you have to create an `APIBinding` object in the kcp workspace where the service should be used.
 This section assumes that you are familiar with kcp on the command line and have the kcp kubectl plugin installed.

 First you need to get the kubeconfig for accessing your kcp workspaces.
 Once you have set your